gopollock/public-api/README.md

 ## Role permissions

-Each service and service's methods contain an annotation limiting access to specific roles.
-And of course, methods annotations have higher priority.
+Each service and service method contains an annotation limiting access to specific roles.
+And of course, method annotations have higher priority.
 For example, in the [interface sample](./README.md#interface-sample), there are:
 - `AccountService` with `@Public` service annotation, which makes all methods available for all.
 - `login` method without an annotation.
 And as a result, it uses `AccountService` scope - `@Public`.
 - `getPublicUserProfile` method with `@RequireRole(Role.Teacher)`.
 Only teachers are allowed to call this endpoint.